Outidic /ˈaʊtɪdɪk/ - Dr Outis' "Lingua Communis"

 6. The Verb "to be"

-We have seen two examples of this verb above, ain is in subsection 3.3 and inai to be in subsection 4.3, from when one may see that the stem of the verb is in.
-Although the verb is unlike all others in Outidic in that the stem does not begin with a consonant, the verb is perfectly regular but, of course, has no aspectual marking, i.e. it just has one form for each indicative tense and the subjunctive, see table in Appendix 1 below.
+verb is unlike all others in Outidic in that the stem does not begin with a consonant, the verb is perfectly regular but, of course, has no aspectual marking, i.e. it just has one form for each indicative

 In the examples given above in subsections 3.3 and 4.3, the verb is used as a copula.
-But, just as in Greek and Latin, so in Outidic, the verb "to be" can be used at the beginning (or as neat the beginning as possible) of a clause with the meaning of "there to be", e.g. ein kun ne dom there was a dog in the house
+But, just as in Greek and Latin, so in Outidic, the verb "to be" can be used at the beginning (or as near the beginning as possible) of a clause with the meaning of "there to be", e.g. ein kun ne dom = there was a dog in the house

 For origin of the in and its derived forms, cf. Greek: ἦν ên = I was, he/she/it was; εἶναι eînai = to be.